Weald to Waves Logo

 Mapping connectivity for species and habitats across Sussex, so we can start to answer the complex question, what is a wildlife corridor?

-What Does Habitat Connectivity Mean?
+Habitat Connectivity Modelling

 From the Eyes of Wildlife